Kuehn family

 Bernard Kuehn would send coded messages to Japanese consulates.
 A Japanese agent claimed that Bernard lacked spying skill and was not made for the job offered by Goebbels.
 He would engage in his spying activities even when he was at risk of getting caught.
 The information that Kuehn gave the Japanese was not of great value.

-The day of the attack, December 7, 1941, while the Kuehns were watching the carnage, they were still sending coded information to the Japanese army from their cottage that overlooked Pearl Harbor.
-Although the information sent to Japan were not very valuable, the Kuehns went unnoticed by the Americans until the day of the attack.
-While still sending the messages, there was a flashing light that was showing from the Kuehn's lodge.
-This triggered an alert in the eyes of the military intelligence.
+The Kuehns went unnoticed by the Americans until the day of the attack, December 7, 1941.
+They were still sending coded information to the Japanese army, as they watched the carnage from their cottage that overlooked Pearl Harbor.
+As they sent the messages, the flashing light showing from the Kuehns' lodge was noticed.
+This triggered an alert to U.S. military intelligence.

 The family lived the good life on Japanese pay, but Bernard Kuehn soon came to the attention of the FBI as a possible suspect because of his Nazi connections and lack of any source of income.
-After the Attack on Pearl Harbor, he was arrested and on February 21, 1942, he was sentenced by a military commission to be shot "by musketry" as a spy.

-After volunteering valuable information about the Japanese and German spy networks, his sentence was commuted to 50 years hard labor, but after the war he was deported to Germany.
-His daughter and wife also served time in prison and both went back to Germany on their release.
+After the attack on Pearl Harbor, he was arrested and on February 21, 1942, he was sentenced by a military commission to be shot "by musketry" as a spy.
+After volunteering valuable information about the Japanese and German spy networks, his sentence was commuted to 50 years in prison with hard labor.
+On June 6, 1946, Kuehn's sentence was further commuted so he could be deported.
+He was confined at Ellis Island until July 29, 1948.
+On December 3, 1948, Kuehn was voluntarily deported to Buenos Aires, Argentina.
+He returned to Germany in 1955, where he died from cancer of 1956, at the age of 61.
+Friedel Kuehn and Susie Kuehn were both interned for the remainder of the war, and deported to Germany in 1945.
+Hans was repatriated with his mother.

 Dr. Bernhard L. Hormann, the head of the sociology department at the University of Hawaii, kept a collection of the Kuehn family papers including the correspondences they wrote to one another during and after their internment on Sand Island (Hawaiian Island Detention Camp).
 Dr. Hormann's family provided a home for Hans Joachim Kuehn during his parents' incarceration and subsequent sentence.
 His entire collection was donated to the university archives.